watrt/gslx680-acpi/README.txt

 by the driver.
 You should also see a message from the input subsystem that a new input device was added.

-You may then observe the output from evtest, but since finger tracking does not seem to work, the touch events will not translate to X input events.
-Different firmware or a finger tracking layer is needed to make this work.
+You may then observe the output from evtest.
+X.org touchscreen input should work too, but you will likely notice that the touch coordinates are very much off.

+You will need to calibrate the X.org touchscreen driver to make it work correctly.
+Install xinput_calibrate through your package manager and start it from a terminal.
+Some desktop environments may offer their own touchscreen calibrator, which you can also use.

+xinput_calbrator will present a series of points on the screen, which you should touch.
+It will then print a configuration block and instructions on where to store it.
+After doing so and restarting X, you should have a working touchscreen.